liamelgie/waizatsu/README.md

 #### Character Set
 When a string is garbled, each character within it will be replaced with a randomly selected character from a given set.
 The set used is determined by the `characterSet` option.
 If this option is not present, the character set is defaulted to `'alphabet'`.
 ##### Available Sets
 * Alphabet (A, B, C...) 		- Contains the characters found within the English alphabet.
 This set **does not** currently include accented characters.
 * Binary (0, 1) 					- Contains the binary numbers: 1 and 0.
 * Numbers (0, 1, 2...) 		- Contains the decimal digits: 0 to 9.
 * Symbols (#, @, ¬...) 		- Contains a variety of symbols that are commonly found on Western keyboards.
-* Emoji (😍, 🔥, 👸...) - Contains a variety of Emoji but is far from comprehensive.
+* Emoji (👸, 🔥, 😍...) 		- Contains a variety of Emoji but is far from comprehensive.
 * Chinese (格, 会, 趣...) 	- Contains a variety of Chinese characters but is far from comprehensive.
 * Japanese (も, ち, や...) 	- Contains a variety of Japanese characters but is far from comprehensive.
 * Korean (운, 용, 심...) 		- Contains a variety of Korean characters but is not comprehensive.
-* CJK - A combination of the Chinese, Japanese and Korean sets
+* CJK 								- Contains a combination of the Chinese, Japanese and Korean sets
 ##### Custom
 A custom set of characters can be provided by the `customCharacterSet` option and can be selected by giving `'custom'` as the value for the `characterSet` option.
 ###### Example